-Each October, Service King unites for the single effort of Eliminating Breast Cancer.
+Each October, Service King unites for the single effort of raising awareness around Breast Cancer.
 That effort has produced remarkable results while strengthening our partnership with the National Breast Cancer Foundation.

 Service King Collision Repair of Orland Park, IL

 These are the inspiring words of Connie, in loving memory of her aunt, Rose Reese:

 “I am wanting to share my story to help spread the message of awareness and hope to those affected by breast cancer.
 This is a tribute to my aunt who lost her battle last month to the disease after being a survivor for 10 years.
 She was not only my aunt but also my best friend and like a mother to me.

 Ten years ago, they performed a mastectomy in which she bounced back like a trooper with her support system of family and friends.
 Throughout the years, she would follow up with her doctors to check on her health condition, each time receiving the answer to her prayers, that all was good.

 However, just two months ago, she was told the cancer had returned in her remaining breast, ovaries, and other vital organs during her routine exam.
 She was diagnosed a stage 4 and received the first round of chemotherapy.
 Within one week she was in the care of hospice and passed to the shock of our family.
 Would we have wanted her to be with us longer?
 Yes, but her quick passing gave her the dignity of still feeling that she won part of the battle by not suffering long.
 Thus, one would say the disease didn’t dehumanize her and she passed at peace with her loved ones.